460. alfred gath + 461. lorenzo chaves

 Buenos Aires, Gath & Chaves, 1900's

 Mega photo post covering two different tombs.
-It’s almost surprising that Englishman Alfred Gath & Argentine Lorenzo Chaves were not buried together since they ran one of the most successful businesses in Argentina.
+It’s almost surprising that Englishman Alfred Gath & Argentine Lorenzo Chaves were not buried in the same mausoleum since together they ran one of the most successful businesses in Argentina.

 Gath & Chaves joined forces in 1883 to open up their own men’s wear store.
 After adding women’s clothes as well home goods, their commercial clout grew enormously.
 So much so that they built a fantastic main branch on the corner of Perón & Florida in Buenos Aires.
 With one of the finest interiors in the city, customers could take a break from shopping on the rooftop terrace for a spot of tea.
 They even added an annex on Avenida de Mayo: